paigeweber13/paigeweber13.github.io/index.md

 aspect ratio.
 The people who had originally written the website had designed the php script so that it only handled images taken by a specific camera, as the HR department only used one camera for employee pictures up to that point.
-However, the Testing Center uploaded square pictures that got stretched by the php script.
+However, the Testing Center uploaded pictures of another aspect ratio that got stretched by the php script.
 I made some changes so that the original aspect ratio of the image was preserved.
 [Here](/resources/code - preserve aspect ratio now.png) you can see the commit where I wrote the function 'resizeWithOriginalAspectRatio' that was used to handle the square images much more gracefully.
 [In this screenshot,](/resources/code - making upload_files handle transparency and stuff.png) you can see my final commit before my branch was merged.
 I made many small changes, such as converting all the images to jpg before saving them on our server.
 When this script was published, it handled jpeg, png, and gif images.

 ### Semester Count Hotfix
 At the Testing Center, employee seniority is determined by the number of fall